Volcanoes National Park

 The forested slopes of the Volcanoes National Park are spectacular and full of drama and this was the very first national park…

-Rwanda is still, without a doubt, the best place in the world to go mountain gorilla trekking and release your inner Attenborough.
+Rwanda is still, without a doubt, the best place in the world to go mountain gorilla trekking.
 Walking in the Virunga Mountains in the shadow of giant prehistoric plants as the mists clear to reveal a family of gorillas is incomparable.

-Rwanda’s stylish lodges are bursting with charm and the riot of colour around every corner from kanga clothing, banana plantations and the fertile hills soon exhaust your camera batteries.
+Rwanda’s stylish lodges are bursting with charm, and the riot of colour around every corner, from kanga clothing to banana plantations and the fertile hills will soon exhaust your camera batteries.
 Rwanda is spectacular to behold, a winding succession of steeply terraced slopes, the silvery silhouette of eucalyptus trees standing out against the brilliant green of the tea plantations.

 A charm offensive.
 The people here are some of the warmest and most welcoming you could hope to meet.
-Incredible lodges with views to die for.
+Incredible lodges with views to die for and of course the magnificent mountain gorillas.
 A forward-thinking country – plastic bags are banned, public transport runs on bio-fuel and there’s a national day of cleaning every month – of which its people are rightly proud.

-In Rwanda gorilla trekking takes place in the Volcanoes national park, where Dian Fossey famously carried out her research.
-There are only about 700 mountain gorillas left in the wild, half of these can be found in central Africa’s Virunga Mountains.
+In Rwanda, gorilla trekking takes place in the Volcanoes national park, where Dian Fossey famously carried out her research.
+There are around 1,000 mountain gorillas left in the wild, half of these can be found in central Africa’s Virunga Mountains.

 “David, my fellow gorilla trekker, has just summed up how you feel, the first time you see a mountain gorilla.
 High in the bamboo rainforests of northern Rwanda, six overexcited, muddy tourists are squeezed together, trying to stay calm and upright in a tiny forest clearing that has attracted an entire family of apes.”